 All carriers now offer free tracking, so that’s a plus.
 Purchasing insurance is usually worth the extra money for the peace of mind knowing you’re protected if anything happens while your cell phone is in transit.
 Insurance will generally cost $10-$20 extra depending on the carrier you use and the value of your cell phone.

 If you sold your cell phone on an e-commerce platform like eBay, it might also be worth the extra $2-3 for signature confirmation just to be extra cautious.
 In fact, eBay actually requires signature confirmation for cell phones valued at over $750.

-Keep all your paperwork together in a safe place (shipping receipt, tracking number, insurance docs) so you don’t lose them.
+Keep all your paperwork (shipping receipt, tracking number, insurance docs, etc.) together in a safe place so you don’t lose them.
 Trust us, these will come in handy if something happens to your package.

 Tip: Take a photo of the device with a timestamp before you seal the box to show how you packaged the phone just in case anything happens to the phone during the shipping process.

 The most common carriers for shipping cell phones are USPS, UPS, and FedEx.
 There are advantages and disadvantages to using each.

 The United States Postal Office is usually the least expensive option.
 They’ve come a long way in the reliability department over the past few years, though many still have mixed feelings shipping with them.